Screen addiction is very, very serious.

 I have been helping kids and parents break screen addiction for a very long time.

-If you have a tween/teen who you feel is addicted to a screen, this article is for you.
+If you have a child who overuses or abuses a screen, this article is for you.

-If you prefer video, you can watch my recent "Live Drive".
+If you like my videos, you can watch a "Live Drive" where I discuss this.
 Click HERE to watch.

 Research tells us that the amount of dopamine we experience using a screen...